QubitProducts/bamboo/README.md

 ## Deployment

-We recommend installing binary with Debian deb or rpm package.
+We recommend installing binary with deb or rpm package.
 The repository includes examples of [a Jenkins build script](https://github.com/QubitProducts/bamboo/blob/master/builder/ci-jenkins.sh) and [a deb packages build script](https://github.com/QubitProducts/bamboo/blob/master/builder/build.sh).
-Read comment in the script to customize your build distribution workflow.
+Read comments in the script to customize your build distribution workflow.

 In short, [install fpm](https://github.com/jordansissel/fpm) and run the following command: